-Charles Edward Hallé England
+Charles Edward Hallé Biography | Oil Painting Reproductions

 5-1846 Paris, FRA – 1-16-1914 London, ENGBack to Artist IndexView Artists Paintings

-Upon his return to London he exhibited four paintings at the Royal Academy in London that he had painted in Rome after that left for Venice.
-This time he studied the techniques of the Venetian Masters and tried to paint in their style.
-He then returned to England and settled permanently in London.
+Upon his return to London in 1866, he exhibited four paintings at the Royal Academy in London that he had painted in Rome after that left for Venice.
+This time he studied the techniques of the Venetian Masters and attempted to paint in their style.
+He then returned to England and settled in London.
 In 1877 with J. Comyns Carr, he assisted Lord Coutts Lindsay in the creation of the Grosvenor Gallery.
-Ten years later, along with with the Pre-Raphaelite Burne-Jones, he established another art gallery in London, the New Gallery in Regent Street.
-He exhibited frequently in these two galleries to frequently exhibit his oil paintings.
+Ten years later, along with with the Pre-Raphaelite Burne-Jones, he established another art gallery in London, the New Gallery and used these two galleries to frequently exhibit his oil paintings.
 Despite having been born only two years before the establishing of the Pre-Raphaelite Brotherhood movement, stylistically Charles Edward Hallé was aligned with the aesthetic of that group.

-Movement: Pre-Raphaelite Brotherhood
+Art Movement: Pre-Raphaelite Brotherhood

-Influences: Richard Doyle, Carlo Marochetti
+Artists Influencing Charles Edward Hallé: Richard Doyle, Carlo Marochetti

-Traveled: France, Italy, England
+He Traveled To France, Italy, England